“Black-German Intellectual Activism in the Past and Present”

 Crisis and Capacity: Perspectives in the Humanities and Social Sciences

-Several months have passed since the beginning of the Covid-19 pandemic.
+Months have passed since the beginning of the Covid-19 pandemic.
 People have experienced the effects of the virus’ rapid global spread: the politicization of medicine, worldwide shortages of and bidding wars for protective equipment, disputes and uneven public health messaging about prevention and treatments, disproportionate distributions of health risks in populations, and mass mortality.
 While many issues related to the Covid-19 outbreak are dealt with by scientists and health practitioners—such as the search for treatments and cures—other concerns command the expertise of scholars in the humanities and social sciences.

 Ultimately, the program seeks to bring to the fore various insights into local, regional, and international cooperation and academic work prompted by Covid-19.

 The Institute’s Colloquium occurs once per month during the academic year.
 For further information about the series, please contact Lisa Onaga and/or Stephanie Hood.